cyrusknopf/yggdrasil/README.md

 5. `cmake -Dtest=OFF -Dsimul=OFF..;make`
 6. `./driver`

 > Developed on Apple Silicon.
-For problems running on macOS set the environment variable `MallocNanoZone` to `0`
+For issues running on macOS set the environment variable `MallocNanoZone` to `0`